Watch past educational presentations and see live events in real time

 The best care starts with the best information

 In any field, having a professional mentor can help individuals develop and advance their careers.
 Mentors affect the professional life of a mentee by fostering insight, identifying needed knowledge, and expanding growth opportunities.
 The ACR believes mentor/mentee relationships at all levels is central for a sustainable rheumatology workforce.
-The ACR has two mentoring programs: AMIGO and Choose Rheumatology!.
+The ACR currently has one mentoring program: AMIGO.

 AMIGO is a pediatric rheumatology mentoring program.
 To address the needs of early career pediatric rheumatologists, the ACR Special Committee on Pediatric Rheumatology and the Childhood Arthritis and Rheumatology Research Alliance (CARRA) joined together in 2011 to develop a program to support the career development of fellows and junior faculty in pediatric rheumatology via educational services, facilitated networking, and most importantly a one-on-one mentoring program through which interested mentees are matched with mentors at other institutions.